Cryoskin Review: What You Should Know

-So who is a good candidate for a Cryoskin treatment?
-According to the company, you need to have “pinchable” fat for the best chance of success.
+To be a good candidate for Cryoskin, you need to have “pinchable” fat for the best chance of success.

 “If you can pinch it, you can probably [treat] it,” Vijay said.

-We found that Cryoskin offers three primary treatments at their clinics.
-We’ll go through the main details below.
+Cryoskin offers three primary treatments at their clinics.
+We’ll go through the main details below: